Lawapaul/BasicPython_2023/Rock_Paper_Scissor/readme.txt

 ---------------------------------

 Welcome to my page!
 Hope you all are doing well.
-I am exicted to announce that I have created my very Second own game which plays rock paper scissor with user.
+I am exicted to announce that I have created another game which plays rock paper scissor with user.